ygowthaman/winterflame/README.md

 # Gettings Started
-View instructions to get started in the client and server in the respective folders.
+View instructions to get started for the client and server in the respective folders.
 Once development environment is set up, follow the below steps to deploy the application to access it from other systems on the network.

 Install all the dependencies.
 Server needs python.
 Rest API helpers need Flask.
 Deployment needs Gunicorn and Nginx.
 UI needs NPM and React libraries.